Ontario NDP leadership race deadline nears; only one candidate declared

 There are less than two weeks to go in the Ontario NDP leadership race and Marit Stiles, the sole official candidate, is so far the presumptive winner.

-A few other caucus members, Sol Mamakwa, Chris Glover and Wayne Gates, say they're considering a bid, but still must register and fundraise $55,000 by Dec.
+A few other caucus members, including Niagara Falls MPP Wayne Gates, say today they are considering a bid, but still must register and fundraise $55,000 by Dec.
 5.

 Stiles is the only registered leadership candidate so far and has garnered endorsements from seven of her NDP caucus colleagues.